Totashri-Sajjanar/Design-and-analysis-of-First-order-Sigma-Delta-A-to-D-Converter/README.md

 ## Table of Contents
-#### 1.[ABSTRACT]
+#### 1. ABSTRACT
-#### 2.[SOFTWARE USED]
+#### 2. SOFTWARE USED
-#### 3.[CIRCUIT DESIGN]
+#### 3. CIRCUIT DESIGN
-#### 4.[IMPLEMENTATION]
+#### 4. IMPLEMENTATION
-#### 7.[REFERENCES]
+#### 7. REFERENCES
-#### 8.[AKNOWLEDGEMENT]
+#### 8. AKNOWLEDGEMENT

 ### 1. ABSTRACT

-This paper details an approach to design and analyse a First-order Sigma-Delta Analog-to-Digital Converter (ΣΔ ADC) with mixed signal approach.
+This is an approach to design and analyse a First-order Sigma-Delta Analog-to-Digital Converter (ΣΔ ADC) with mixed signal approach.
 The design produces a high-resolution data-stream output, as this consist of the Analog-block comprising of a differentiator, an integrator and a comparator and the digital-block comprising of D-latch acting as a path of negative feedback to the difference amplifier.
 Sigma-Delta ADC can be used effectually to digitize the diverse types of signals around which are processing numerous applications in the field of electronics and communication systems.

 ### 2. SOFTWARE USED